feideconnect/core-apis/docs/adhocgroupadm.md

 When a member is added to a group by a group owner or admin the status of the membership is set to `unconfirmed`.
-The user can then use this call to confirm his membeships, and get status to `normal`.
+The user can then use this call to confirm his memberships, and get status to `normal`.
 Any number of groups can be confirmed in one call.

 ## Join group using invitation token